PacWest is helping regulators make their case for bolstering US banks

 PacWest (PACW), which had been struggling to recover from the downfall of Silicon Valley Bank in March, on Tuesday said it found a rescuer in Banc of California (BANC).
 The two plan to combine with $400 million in financing from private equity firms Warburg Pincus and Centerbridge.

-The announcement was a fresh reminder that the turmoil that started in the spring is still not over for the banking industry, which still faces questions about its strength as lenders struggle with high interest rates, rising funding costs and declining profitability.
+The announcement was a fresh reminder that the turmoil that started in the spring is still not over for the banking industry, which still faces questions about its strength as lenders struggle with high interest rates, rising funding costs, and declining profitability.

-The stock of PacWest declined 27% Tuesday and then soared 25% Wednesday morning.
+PacWest stock declined 27% Tuesday and then soared 27% Wednesday.

+The deal is "a reminder that the stresses on the banking system aren’t all just bad management at one firm," MacroPolicy Perspectives founder Julia Coronado told Yahoo Finance Wednesday.
+"It is the inverted yield curve, it’s a generational shock in interest rates that banks are having to grapple with...and that’s a reality that makes it hard for banks to make money."

-The fresh volatility may come in handy for regulators as the Federal Reserve, the Federal Deposit Insurance Corporation and the Office of the Comptroller of the Currency try to sell a complex overhaul of new capital standards for banks on Thursday.
+The fresh volatility may come in handy for regulators as the Federal Reserve, the Federal Deposit Insurance Corporation, and the Office of the Comptroller of the Currency try to sell a complex overhaul of new capital standards for banks on Thursday.

-They argue the changes are needed to make lenders stronger, more resilient and better prepared for shocks like the crisis of this spring, when the failures of Silicon Valley Bank, Signature Bank and First Republic triggered deposit withdrawals across the banking world.
+They argue the changes are needed to make lenders stronger, more resilient, and better prepared for shocks like the crisis of this spring, when the failures of Silicon Valley Bank, Signature Bank, and First Republic triggered deposit withdrawals across the banking world.
 PacWest, caught up in that panic, sold assets to bolster its liquidity and capital strength.

 The new capital proposals are expected to face pushback from the banking industry, which argues that lenders are much more resilient than they were during the 2008-09 financial crisis and that higher requirements could restrict lending.